-CAN AN EMPLOYER PREVENT ME FROM WORKING BECAUSE IT IS SUSPECTED I HAVE COVID-19?
+CAN AN EMPLOYER PREVENT ME FROM WORKING BECAUSE IT IS SUSPECTING I HAVE COVID-19?

 The answer depends on whether the employer’s concerns are reasonable, objective and consistent with information from medical and Ontario’s public health officials.
 The employer may likewise have valid and objective health and safety concerns as it is obligated to provide employees with a secure work environment.
 In the absence of the above considerations, any unfounded concerns could be regarded as discriminatory under the Ontario Human Rights Code.
 Furthermore, preventing you from working and failing to pay you may result in liability to the employer.

 I HAVE BEEN DIAGNOSED WITH COVID-19 BUT I FEEL FINE, CAN MY EMPLOYER MAKE ME STAY HOME?

 Yes, if allowing you to come in to work means putting others at risk.
 The employer has to balance your right to be free from discrimination with the obligation to provide other employees with a healthy and safe work environment.
 The employer can ask that you stay at home for the length of time consistent with information from medical and public health officials.

 ONE OF MY FAMILY MEMBERS WAS DIAGNOSED WITH COVID-19, CAN MY EMPLOYER MAKE ME STAY HOME?